Useful vocabulary for this episode:

 From here, you need to cross over the highway on the bridge and walk to the playa = beach.
 If you bring your own snorkeling gear, ignore everyone who is going to try to sell you a tour on your way to the beach.
 We have also heard of people claiming that you need to pay in order to enter the beach in Akumal.
 Do not give them any money, the beach is free to visit and it is also free to swim with the turtles.

-Rule number two is to wear a biodegradable, eco friendly sunscreen when you visit any natural ecosystem.
+Rule number two: only wear biodegradable, eco friendly sunscreen when you visit any natural ecosystem.
 Think about all the chemicals that get deposited in the water from the millions of tourists who visit these places.
 Imagine how dangerous it is for the fish and other creatures to be living among such chemicals.
 If we want to preserve these species, we have to make sure we help by using safe sunscreen.

 If you are going to Akumal with your friends it is best to tomar turnos = take turns swimming and watching over your stuff.
 Never leave your belongings unattended.
 I have had things stolen for thinking nothing will happen.